onkolahmet/bH2r8oJM/README.md

 - **Component Match**: Analyzes structural components of SQL (SELECT, FROM, WHERE clauses) and calculates the percentage match
 - **Entity Match**: Measures how well the model identifies correct tables and columns from the database schema

-### Post-processing Evaluation

-The evaluation script also compares metrics before and after SQL post-processing to quantify the improvement from cleaning operations.

-### Quality Classification

-I implemented a quality classification system based on component matching:

-- **High Quality (≥80% component match)**: Queries that are almost structurally perfect
-- **Medium Quality (50–79% component match)**: Queries that have the right entities but need minor corrections
-- **Low Quality (<50% component match)**: Queries that need significant corrections

 The evaluation is performed on the test split of the same dataset used for training (`gretelai/synthetic_text_to_sql`), providing a fair assessment of the model's ability to generalize to unseen examples within the same distribution.

 ## Evaluation Results

-The model was evaluated using standard text generation metrics and SQL-specific metrics:
+The model was evaluated using standard text generation metrics and SQL-specific metrics on 'gretelai/synthetic_text_to_sql/test':

-### Zero-shot Prompting (on `gretelai/synthetic_text_to_sql/test`)
+### Zero-shot Prompting

 **After Post-processing:**
 * **BLEU Score:** 0.5195